wkgcass/vproxy/doc/switch.md

 add route internet-v6 to vpc 1 in switch sw2 network ::/0 vni 3

 # route packets to the default gateway in vpc 3
-remove route default from vpc 3 in switch sw2 remove route default-v6 from vpc 3 in switch sw2 add route internet-forward to vpc 3 in switch sw2 network 0.0.0.0/0 via 172.16.3.254 add route internet-forward-v6 to vpc 3 in switch sw2 network ::/0 via fd00::3fe
+add route internet-forward to vpc 3 in switch sw2 network 0.0.0.0/0 via 172.16.3.254
+add route internet-forward-v6 to vpc 3 in switch sw2 network ::/0 via fd00::3fe